Want to write for HG101? Hooray! Please read the below.

 -$60 for a ~2000 word article.
 Again, this is good for RPGs, fighters, or shooters that might require a lot of character bios or supplementary information.

 Payment will be made with two weeks of the article being officially posted on the site’s main page.
+This depends on our backlog, but this is typically between 2-4 months.
+Sometimes this can take longer if the initial submission is missing something or we need make more substantial edits.

 For payment, we’ll need a few things: